What is SOA (Service Oriented Architecture)?

 Web services which are built as per the SOA architecture tend to make web service more independent.
 The web services themselves can exchange data with each other and because of the underlying principles on which they are created, they don’t need any sort of human interaction and also don’t need any code modifications.
 It ensures that the web services on a network can interact with each other seamlessly.

-SOA is based on some key principles which are mentioned below
+There are 9 types of SOA design principles which are mentioned below

 Services adhere to a service description.
 A service must have some sort of description which describes what the service is about.
 This makes it easier for client applications to understand what the service does.

 2. Loose Coupling

 Less dependency on each other.
 This is one of the main characteristics of web services which just states that there should be as less dependency as possible between the web services and the client invoking the web service.
 So if the service functionality changes at any point in time, it should not break the client application or stop it from working.

 Services hide the logic they encapsulate from the outside world.
 The service should not expose how it executes its functionality; it should just tell the client application on what it does and not on how it does it.